 Not all calories are created equal, and in order to succeed with sustainable weight loss, people need foundational knowledge of recommended intake of both key nutrients and portion sizes.
-They need a prescribed plan that eliminates guesswork and takes into consideration the importance of the right phytonutrient mix.
+They need an outlined plan that eliminates guesswork and takes into consideration the importance of the right phytonutrient mix.

 Perhaps most importantly, diets tend to fail because they are viewed as a short-term solution to a problem.
-Thus, the ways in which we view diets is inherently flawed: dietary changes are often sought out as a quick fix to losing weight, so the eating habits prescribed by many diets naturally fail to hold long-term value.
+Thus, the ways in which we view diets are inherently flawed: dietary changes are often sought out as a quick fix to losing weight, so the eating habits provided by many diets naturally fail to hold long-term value.

 According to UCLA research based on analyses of more than 30 long-term studies, the majority of people participating in diets lost five to ten percent of their body weight, only to regain it later.
 Moreover, one- to two-thirds of people regain more weight than they originally lost within four to five years of dieting.